nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

         <br />

         - **IOPS** - The IOPS (Input/output Operations Per Second) chart displays IO requests processed per second by the array.
-This metric counts requests per second, regardless of how much or how little data is transferred in each.
+This metric counts requests per second, regardless of how much or how little data is transferred in each IO request.

             - **(R) - Read IOPS** - Number of read requests processed per second.
             - **(W) - Write IOPS** - Number of write requests processed per second.

         <br />

         - **Bandwidth** - The Bandwidth chart displays the number of bytes transferred per second to and from all file systems.
-The data is counted in its expanded form rather than the reduced form stored in the array to reflect what is transferred over the storage network.
+The data is counted in its expanded, uncompressed form rather than the reduced, compressed form that is stored in the array, to reflect what is transferred over the storage network.

             - **(R) - Read Bandwidth** - Number of bytes read per second.
             - **(W) - Write Bandwidth** - Number of bytes written per second.